-If there are not enough qualifying applications to fund in the HOME CHDO Operating Cycle, funds may be moved to another HOME funding category to ensure timely allocation of funds.
+If there are not enough qualifying applications to fund in the HOME CHDO Operating Cycle annually, funds may be moved to another HOME funding category to ensure timely allocation of funds.

-Eligible applicants include community-based non-profit 501(c)(3), 501(c)(4), or section 905 (subordinate organization of a 501(c) organization) organizations with the provision of decent housing that is affordable to low- and moderate-income persons among the purposes of the organization.
+Eligible applicants include community-based non-profit 501I(3), 501I(4), or section 905 (subordinate organization of a 501I organization) organizations with the provision of decent housing that is affordable to low- and moderate-income persons among the purposes of the organization.